 The school today stands as a memorial to celebrate the efforts of the three generations of missionaries who dedicated their lives for the empowerment of the women of Kottayam through education.
 Common folk of Kottayam until my student days called it as Miss Baker School.
 Remember, it was during the British Raj and everyone addressed the founder headmistress of the school, very respectfully, as ‘Miss Baker’.
 Today, could any student in the very same school address their teacher ‘Miss Anita?’
 I have often heard them addressing their teacher as Anita Miss (I could never make out as to what Miss Anita ‘missed’!)

 We then had English class by Mr KG Warrier.
-He asked us something like “Who asked you to do it?” in his Oxford accent and the Cadet who knew a bit of English promptly replied “Raman Sir told us to do it.”
-Mr Warrier now said “I know that Dr CV Raman was knighted, but did not know that Mr MJ Raman was also knighted.
+He asked us something like “Who asked you to do it?” in his Oxford accent and the Cadet who knew a bit of English promptly replied, “Raman Sir told us to do it.”
+Mr Warrier said “I know that Dr CV Raman was knighted but did not know that Mr MJ Raman was also knighted.
 You all will address your teachers as ‘Mister’ or ‘Miss’ followed by their surnames.”
 Those words were imprinted on our young minds and through all these decades until now, we have always revered our teachers but invariably addressed them as ‘Mister’ or ‘Miss’, orally and in writing.
 Culturally, in Kerala as well as the rest of India, these modes of address have undergone a ‘mutation.’
 Today, it is sacrilege for a college/ university student to address his professor as ‘Mister Singh.’

 In Canadian high schools, students mostly address their teachers as ‘Mister’ or ‘Miss’ followed by their surnames.
 In universities, some professors during their introduction class would specify their requirement.
 Some want to be addressed in the traditional manner and many with their first names or even shortened first names.